-You, likewise, might feel that you invest lots of time helping your nonprofit to obtain income.
-Write down your best guess of your monthly time investment.
-To measure reality, log the time you invest in fundraising or earning income.
+Log the time you invest in fundraising or earning income to measure reality.
 After a month, add up the time.
-My clients, who try this, are usually surprised.
-Even though they spend time thinking and talking about income, they spend less time generating it than they estimated.
+My clients, who try this are surprised.
+Even though they spend time thinking and talking about income, they spend less time generating it than estimated.

-Awareness is the first step to change.
 For one month, log the time you spend generating income for your nonprofit.
 Does it match your expectations?
-If not, perhaps the first step in generating more is to increase it.
+If not, perhaps the first step in developing more is to increase it.
+Awareness is the first step to change

 Karen Eber Davis provides customized advising and coaching around nonprofit strategy and board development.
 People leaders hire her to bring clarity to sticky situations, break through barriers that seem insurmountable, and align people for better futures.
 She is the author of 7 Nonprofit Income Streams and Let's Raise Nonprofit Millions Together.